ecs-org/ecs-docs/admin-manual/maintenance.md

     + the ecs-docs source will be updated
     + the corresponding support container will be updated

-**Warning**: Automatic updates are intended to run with Metric and Alert support, so you will get alerts to react and can investigate using the Metric Server to find the rootcause.
-If you **do not make metric recording and alerting**, we **recommend updating only manual**.
-To do this, enter "False" under appliance:update:automatic in the file env.yml.
+**Warning**: Automatic updates are intended to run with Metric and Alert support, so you will get alerts to react and can investigate using the Metric Server to find the rootcause. **If you do not make metric recording and alerting, we recommend updating only manual.** To do this, enter "False" under appliance:update:automatic in the file env.yml.
 For a manual update run call `systemctl start appliance-update`

 ### Logging Configuration